Security-Onion-Solutions/securityonion-docs/airgap.rst

 Rule Updates
 ------------

-The Security Onion ISO image includes the Emerging Threats (ET) ruleset.
+Our ISO image includes the Emerging Threats (ET) ruleset.
 When :ref:`soup` updates an airgap system via ISO, it automatically installs the latest ET rules as well.
 If you would like to switch to a different ruleset like Emerging Threats Pro (ETPRO), then you can manually copy the ETPRO rules to ``/nsm/rules/suricata/emerging-all.rules`` using a command like:

 ::